medjedovicm/sasapps.io/content/posts/sas-streamed-apps.md

 ## Compilation

 Compilation is the process of taking all the source files (ie your web frontend, and any SAS-powered web services) and preparing them for deployment.
-For SAS 9, all content is served through Stored Processes - so any binary content must first be base-64 encoded.
-Also, all references (eg to images, css files etc) must be converted from relative paths, to fully qualified paths (ie to the relevant location in the SAS logical folder tree).
+For SAS 9, all content is served through self-contained Stored Processes - so any binary content must be base-64 encoded.
+Also, prior to the build, all references (eg to images, css files etc) must be converted from relative paths, to fully qualified paths - ie to the relevant location in the SAS logical folder tree.

 Fortunately you don't have to do any of this!
 It can be achieved with a single command: